 When we started 37 years ago, these products were so new and expensive, we charged by the cubic inch for the repairs.
 Crazy.

 Engineers have learned a lot about concrete structural repairs since then and now, they allow much cheaper and more standard materials in many applications.
 Or at least some do.
 Others still specify the much more expensive products.
-Some even specify old fashioned means and methods which are well proven in the market place and easier to use
+Some even specify old-fashioned means and methods which are well proven in the marketplace, easier to use, and cheaper.

 Old Verses New